British, b. 1956

 Other site-specific works and commissions include Storm King Wall, Storm King Art Center, Mountainville, NY; Garden of Remembrance, Jewish Heritage Museum, New York, NY; and Roof, National Gallery of Art Washington, D.C.
 Goldsworthy has exhibited in major museums such as the Metropolitan Museum of Art, New York, NY (2004); Frederik Meijer Gardens & Sculpture Park, Grand Rapids, MI (2006); the Yorkshire Sculpture Park, U.K. (2007); Pori Art Museum, Finland (2011); and deCordova Sculpture Park and Museum, Lincoln, MA (2011).
 His works are collected by major private and public institutions worldwide, including the San Francisco Museum of Modern Art and de Young Museum, San Francisco, CA; Los Angeles County Museum of Art, CA; San Jose Museum of Art, CA; St. Louis Art Museum, MO; Fukuyama Museum of Art, Japan; Tate Museum of Art, London, UK; and Museo Nacional Centro de Arte Reina Sofia, Madrid.

-Goldsworthy has been the subject of several substantial monographic publications, as well as two critically acclaimed feature-length documentaries: Rivers and Tides (2002) and Leaning in the Wind (2017).
+Goldsworthy has been the subject of several substantial monographic publications, as well as two critically acclaimed feature-length documentaries: Rivers and Tides (2002) and Leaning into the Wind (2017).